Roles and responsibilities of authorised officers in food allergen management

 Food of the nature and substance demanded

 Non-compliance with this requirement occurs if the customer was specifically told a food did not contain a particular ingredient or allergenic substance, but it did.
-For example, where a customer asks for no peanuts in their meal to which the restaurant confirms but supplies a peanut-containing meal regardless (either directly or through cross-contamination during preparation), then a potential breach exists.
+An example of this is if a customer asks for no peanuts in their meal and the restaurant confirms it doesn't, but supplies a peanut-containing meal anyway (either directly or through cross-contamination during preparation).

-In the first instance all food allergen complaints in the food service industry should be undertaken by the local authorised officer at the implicated food business.
+All food allergen complaints in the food service industry should be investigated by the local authorised officer at the food business that handled or served the food.
 Once the complaint or incident is received by the agency, it must be acted upon quickly.
-It will be imperative to learn from the consumer what allergies they/their dependent have, what they have eaten, the environment they were in at the time, the nature of any reaction or illness, and what communication existed between the consumer/carer and the food business.
+The authorised officer needs to find out from the customer what allergies they or their dependent has, what they have eaten, the environment they were in at the time, the details of their reaction or illness, and what communication happened between the consumer or carer and the food business.

 The authorised officer should conduct an investigation as per ISFR Undeclared Allergen Incident and Investigation Protocol.
-State authorities can provide assistance where required.
+State authorities can provide help if needed.

-Where there is sufficient evidence to uphold the complaint of food being sold that did not comply with the customers demand then the authorised officer can offer advice and/or take enforcement action against the food business.
+Where there is enough evidence to prove that the food being sold did not comply with the customer’s demand, then the authorised officer can offer advice and/or take action against the food business.